justeattakeaway/fozzie-components/packages/components/organisms/f-footer/README.md

 ### Installation

-Install the module using NPM or Yarn:
+Install the module using npm or Yarn:

 ```sh
 yarn add @justeat/f-footer